Trump supporters who turned out to protest against abortion follow...

 Walsh, with the Center for American Women in Politics, said with states like New York, Florida and Arizona putting the issue on the ballot, and both presidential campaigns also staking out their positions on abortion: "There is no question that this issue has been one of the top issues for voters, and for the strategy of the campaigns."

-WASHINGTON — Abortion access, in vitro fertilization treatments and overall women’s reproductive health issues are at the forefront of this year’s presidential race, as both campaigns are using the Supreme Court’s repeal of federal abortion rights to motivate supporters.
+WASHINGTON — Abortion access, in vitro fertilization treatments and overall women’s reproductive health issues are at the forefront of this year’s presidential race, as both campaigns are using the U.S. Supreme Court’s repeal of federal abortion rights to motivate supporters.

-Two years after the U.S. Supreme Court overturned the landmark Roe v.
+Two years after the Supreme Court overturned the landmark Roe v.
 Wade decision, Republican nominee and former President Donald Trump has touted his appointment of three of the justices who struck down federal abortion protections, and he has maintained that abortion access should be left to state legislatures.

-Democratic Vice President Kamala Harris has vowed that if elected president she would work with Congress to enshrine federal abortion protections into law, and has argued that abortion restrictions passed by Republican state legislatures in more than a dozen states since 2022 have denied many women access to necessary emergency care.
+Democratic Vice President Kamala Harris has vowed that if elected president, she would work with Congress to enshrine federal abortion protections into law, and has argued that abortion restrictions passed by Republican state legislatures in more than a dozen states since 2022 have denied many women access to necessary emergency care.

 In the first presidential election since Roe v.
 Wade was overturned, political analysts contend abortion remains a critical mobilizing force on both sides.